- Sports and Recreation»

 The bonus for the adult campers is that it doesn't take a lot of prep, or make a lot of mess.
 If you foil-line the Dutch oven, the only real clean-up is one small saucepan used to melt the butter.
 Additionally, once it is set on the campfire coals, it doesn't have to be messed with again until it's almost done.
-And this easy recipe uses very few ingredients; sugar, butter, ground cinnamon, and biscuit dough - that's it. easy as pie.
+And this easy recipe uses very few ingredients; sugar, butter, ground cinnamon, and biscuit dough - that's it.
+Easy as pie.

-How to make Campfire Monkey Bread
+How to Make Dutch Oven Campfire Monkey Bread

 - 1 cup granulated sugar